lhbikos/ReC_MultivModel/docs/09_SEM_MeasMod.md

 ### Planning for Practice

-The suggestions for homework are graded in complexity and, if you like, can extend from the prior lessons were path analytic models were analyzed and continue into the next lesson.
-This lesson is designed as a two-part lesson.
+This is the first of a two-part lesson on structural equation modeling.
 In this lesson we specify and evaluate the *measurement model* that precedes evaluating a full *structural model*.
 This means that you will want to have a structural model in mind.
 For the practice, this should involve a minimum of three variables.

+The suggestions for homework are graded in complexity.
+If you have completed one or more of the prior lessons where path analysis (i.e., no latent variables) were used, you might consider recycling those for this set of practice problems.

 * Rework the problem in the chapter by changing the random seed in the code that simulates the data.
 This should provide minor changes to the data, but the results will likely be very similar.
 * Use the research data from the chapter, but evaluate a different set of variables.